ezekg/flint/README.md

 As you can see, since `desktop` is the framework `default`, it uses the output for desktop as the base styles.
-You can set this to any breakpoint you like.
-So if you like mobile-first, you can do that.
+You can set this to any breakpoint you like. **So if you like mobile-first, you can do that.**

+Whatever your `default` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported brwosers.

 Recursive shorthand with identical context
 ------------------------------------------